A blog by Chris Cook (Project Manager at Trident Marketing)

 Where most people think that forests are shrinking, they have been growing by an area equivalent to 1,500 football pitches daily in Europe thanks to companies planting trees to offset the ones they use.
 The paper industry uses forestry certification schemes such as the FSC and the PEFC to benefit the world’s forests.
 Meaning that paper and the use of the material ensures healthy growing forests and the protection of them.
 The paper, pulp and print sector is one of the lowest industrial emitters of greenhouse gases – less than 1% of all emissions in Europe.

 Plus, a massive 56% of the raw material used in Europe’s paper industry comes from recycling.
-You can now get paper made out of a whole range of innovative materials, meaning less of the product needs to come from trees, and if the companies are then offsetting their carbon by planting more trees it can do a lot more good for the environment than damage, such as Crush, a range of papers made using the residue from organic products such as citrus fruits, corn, grapes, olives etc. The carbon footprint is reduced by 20% using by-products and 100% green energy.
-Another great example is PaperWise which makes its paper and boards from agricultural waste that is often just burnt.
+You can now get paper made out of a whole range of innovative materials, meaning less of the product needs to come from trees.
+If the companies are then offsetting their carbon by planting more trees, it can do a lot more good for the environment than damage – such as Crush, a range of papers made using the residue from organic products like citrus fruits, corn, grapes, olives etc. The carbon footprint is reduced by 20% using by-products and 100% green energy.
+Another great example is PaperWise, which makes its paper and boards from agricultural waste that is often just burnt.
 You can also get paper made from cotton, leather, naturally dried flower seeds, coffee and more.
 I think my favourite has to be the paper postage stamps made in Venice by extracting the algae from the city’s canals.
 Not only does it promote ways of making paper without using trees, but the algae build-up was harming the ecosystem in Venice, so this solves two problems.
-At Trident Marketing, we use various materials to create our print and promotional products, including recently making mouse mats for a client out 100% recycled plastic.
+At Trident Marketing, we use various materials to create our print and promotional products, including recently making mouse mats for a client out of 100% recycled plastic.

-Pretty much every promotional item you can think of can have a sustainable alternative, pens, tote bags, water bottles, lanyards, business cards etc., and with the explosion in awareness of the importance of sustainability, this range continues to grow and find new ways of using raw materials such as bamboo to make them in a more eco-friendly way.
+Pretty much every promotional item you can think of will have a sustainable alternative – pens, tote bags, water bottles, lanyards, business cards – and with the explosion in awareness of the importance of sustainability, this range continues to grow as we find new ways of using raw materials (such as bamboo) to make them in a more eco-friendly way.
 They can also be made from sugar cane, wheat plastic, old tyres, cotton and more.

 There is an increased cost with using sustainable products, which may put some people off.
 But, compared to how much more expensive it used to be, it is now much less of an issue.
 To the extent that most companies would not even notice the difference.
 For example, for the World Land Trust to offset 50,000 flyers, it would cost £5, which on order of a couple of thousand pounds it really is not much.